hemeroc/smart_contract_casino/README.md

  * Graph of the ethereum price combined with the Betting and Oracle events.
  * Allow a consensus of multiple oracles.

+## Final todo notes

+Sadly, the payout method always reverts and we couldn't find the issue in the given time.
+Please imagine the working payout :)

+PS: Thanks for the awesome workshops and insights!
+The exercises - sometimes easy to solve, sometimes hard to crack
+ - were a lot of fun despite the horrifying Javascript.